 Because of our vibrant academic and community network, we are able to bring people together (e.g. scholars, graduate, undergraduate, and high school students, local historians, etc.) to present research, art, music, and exhibitions around specific subject areas.
 We endeavor to host symposiums every two years.

 In April 2018, the Lawrence History Center will host a symposium focusing on Public Health in Lawrence and Similar Communities to mark the centennial anniversary of the 1918 Influenza Pandemic.
-More information coming soon!
+Please click for more information.

 In May 2016, we held a symposium on "Reclaiming Urban Renewal: Community Efforts and Impacts in Lawrence, Massachusetts and Other Industrial Cities."